iomatix/-SCPSL-SCP-575/README.md

   enable_effect_exhausted: true
   # Enable 'Traumatized' effect when damaged by SCP-575.
   enable_effect_traumatized: true
-  # Whether or not SCP-575's sound effect should happen on the client damaged by the entity.
+  # Whether or not to inform players about being damaged by SCP-575 via Hint messages.
-  enable_scream_sound: true
-  # Flicker lights when the event starts.
-  flicker_lights: true
+  enable_keter_hint: true
-  # The number of seconds a first flickering lasts.
-  flicker_lights_duration: 4.25
-  # Base damage per each stack of delay.
-Tha damage is inflicted if EnableKeter is set to true.
+  # Hint message shown when a player is damaged by SCP-575 if EnableKeterHint is set to true.
-  keter_damage: 35
-  # Penetration modifier same as in FirearmsDamageHandler.
-  keter_damage_penetration: 0.649999976
-  # The delay of receiving damage.
-  keter_damage_delay: 12
-  # The minimum modifier applied to ragdolls when they were damaged by SCP-575.
-  keter_force_min_modifier: 0.75
-  # The maximum modifier applied to ragdolls when they were damaged by SCP-575.
-  keter_force_max_modifier: 2.5
-  # The modifier applied to velocity when players are damaged by SCP-575.
-  keter_damage_velocity_modifier: 1.25
+  keter_hint: 'You were damaged by SCP-575!
+Equip a flashlight!'
+  # Whether or not to inform players about cooldown of the light emitter like flashlight or weapon module.
+  enable_light_emitter_cooldown_hint: true
+  # Hint message shown when a player tries to use light source while on cooldown.
+  light_emitter_cooldown_hint: 'Your light source is on cooldown!'
+  # Hint message shown when a player tries to use light source while disabled by SCP-575 event.
+  light_emitter_disabled_hint: 'Your light source has been disabled!'
+  # Play horror ambient sound on blackout.
+  keter_ambient: true
   # Name displayed in player's death information.
   killed_by: 'SCP-575'
   # Killed by message